emmercm/www/src/blog/_amortize-your-learning.md.md

 All of this advice is doubly important if you work on a team whose customers are other engineers at your company, such as a platform team.
 You should be prioritizing self-service for them so that you can focus on providing a quality product.

-Here are some example how-to guides you could write for your teammates, current and future:
+Here are some example how-to guides you could write today:

 - Local development & testing instructions for your services, especially if they differ from your organization's norms
 - Deployment steps for your services, in case there are multiple manual steps that need coordination
 - A list of custom metrics emmitted by your services and what they mean

-And here are some example how-to guides you could write for the rest of your organization:

-- How to use one of your team's admin tools (and no, strict RPC schemas are not self-descriptive or sufficient)
+- How to use one of your team's admin tools (and no, strict RPC schemas are not self-descriptive)

 ## Audience three: the public